astronomer/docs/astro/modify-cluster.md

 ### About worker node pools

-- Node Pool, a Kubernetes Concept, is used to refer to a group of nodes within a cluster that have the same configuration.
-- In Astro Cluster, Worker Node Pool is a node pool for the Airflow Workers for an Airflow Deployment.
+A Kubernetes _node pool_ is group of nodes within a cluster that share the same configuration.
+On Astro, a _worker node pool_ is a Kubernetes node pool that's used to run workers, which are responsible for executing Airflow tasks in your Deployments.
+Each worker node pool has:

-- Worker Type is a node instance type (based on your choice of cloud) chosen for running Airflow Workers.
-- [Worker Queue](https://docs.astronomer.io/astro/configure-worker-queues) in Astro utilizes the concept of Celery Queues, when using Celery Executor, to segregate different types of tasks to achieve effective resource utilization.
-Individual tasks in a DAG can be assigned to a particular worker queue.
+- A _worker type_, which is one of your cloud provider's available instance types.
+This determines how much CPU and memory your workers have for running tasks.
+- A _maximum node count_, which is the the maximum number of nodes that can run concurrently in the worker node pool across all Deployments that use the worker queue.
 :::

 During the Astro cluster creation process, you configure a default worker node pool by specifying a worker type and a maximum node count.
 This node pool is available in all of your Deployments and can't be deleted.
 You can then configure up to 30 additional worker node pools, each having a different [worker type](modify-cluster.md#manage-worker-types).